-Everyone talks about blogs.
-According to SoftwareFindr, there are some 500 million online.
+Everyone talks about blogging.
+There are some 600 million blogs online.
 But what is a blog?
+And how does blogging work?
 Have you ever stopped and given it some thought?

 Wondered what they really are?
 If so, you’ve come to the right place.
-Get set to explore everything about blogging, what is a blog post and what is a blog used for.
+Get set to explore everything about blogging in this 101 guide, such as what is a blog post and what is blogging used for.
 And no it’s not just for rabbiting on about your personal life…

 Plus there’s that one BIG question.
-How do beginner blogs make money…
+How do beginner bloggers make money…

 What Is A Blog?